-Appropriate monitoring and advice are required for patients with a history of hypertension and/or mild to moderate congestive heart failure as fluid retention and oedema have been reported in association with NSAID therapy.
+Caution (discussion with doctor or pharmacist) is required prior to starting treatment in patients with a history of hypertension and/or mild to moderate heart failure as fluid retention, hypertension and oedema have been reported in association with NSAID therapy.

-Clinical trial and epidemiological data suggest that use of coxibs and some NSAIDs (particularly at high doses and in long term treatment) may be associated with a small increased risk of arterial thrombotic events (for example myocardial infarction or stroke).
+Clinical trial and epidemiological data suggest that use of coxibs and some NSAIDs (particularly at high doses and in long term treatment) may be associated with a small increased risk of arterial thrombotic events (for example myocardial infaction or stroke).
 Although data suggest that the use of naproxen (1000 mg daily) may be associated with a lower risk, some risk cannot be excluded.
+There are insufficient data regarding the effects of low dose naproxen 250mg - 750mg daily to draw firm conclusions on possible thrombotic risks.